Zweli Mkhize: Digital Vibes scandal

 Following the publication of the Daily Maverick's early reporting, the Department of Health suspended the Digital Vibes contract in early March 2021.
 The government announced that the contract would be investigated, both by the Special Investigating Unit (SIU) and by an external forensic investigator appointed by the department.
 In late May, Mkhize said that the external investigation had found that the tender and bidding process for the contract had been irregular and in contravention in the Public Finance Management Act; however, he maintained continuously that he had not participated in awarding the contract, that he had not benefitted personally from it, and that Mather and Mitha were not his personal friends.
 Later that week, the Daily Maverick published further reports purporting to show Mkhize's personal connection to Digital Vibes: according to the newspaper, the company had paid for maintenance work at a property owned by Mkhize's family trust, had transferred at least R300,000 to a company owned by Mkhize's son, and had bought his son a second-hand Toyota Land Cruiser.
 On 9 June, President Ramaphosa put Mkhize on special leave (effectively suspension) to allow him "to attend to allegations and investigations" concerning the Digital Vibes contracts.

 The report of the SIU's investigation was completed in June 2021.
 The SIU concurred that the contract had been improperly awarded and recommended that the entire contract should be set aside and that those involved should be required to repay the state with interest.
 It also found that Mkhize's conduct had been "improper and, at worst... unlawful": there was evidence that he had put pressure on department officials to approve the Digital Vibes contract and that he had "directly and indirectly received gratifications from Digital Vibes", including through his son.
 In addition to Myburgh's revelations, the SIU had found that Mkhize's son had received cash payments from the director of Digital Vibes; it sought to have him repay about R3.8 million in total.
 Writing on Twitter, Mkhize's son, Dedani, admitted that he had received money from Mather, but denied that he had ever received more than R300,000.

 Resignation

 Although he continued to maintain his innocence, Mkhize resigned as Minister of Health on 5 August 2021, hours before Ramaphosa was expected to announce a cabinet reshuffle.
 He later claimed that Ramaphosa's associates had influenced the investigation in an attempt to "clip my wings".
 As of May 2022, he was seeking judicial review of the SIU's report, which was made public in September 2021.
 At that time, the SIU continued its attempts to recover the amount of the contract through civil litigation.
 However, in April 2022, Parliament's Joint Standing Committee on Ethics and Members' Interests cleared Mkhize of any wrongful conflict of interest in the scandal.
+In September 2025, the SIU presented new evidence which was admitted in R150 Million Digital Vibes Scandal involving Zweli Mkhize.